JatinY459/Caesar-Cipher-Tool/README.md

 ## 🚀 Features

-- 🔐 **Encrypt a message** using Caesar cipher with a user-defined shift.
+- 🔐 **Encrypt a message** using Caesar cipher with a user-defined shift value.
 - 🔎 **Brute-force decrypt** a ciphered message by generating all 25 possible shifts.
 - 🧠 **Auto-decrypt** intelligently guesses the correct message using a list of 3000 common English words .
 - 🖥️ Clean, minimal **multi-page Streamlit UI**.